Chihuahua (song): Cover versions

-In the same year, the song was covered by The Booming People, and achieved a moderate success (#60 in France, No. 3 in Belgium (Flanders) and No. 2 in Belgium (Wallonia).
+In the same year, the song was covered by The Booming People, and achieved a moderate success (number 60 in France, number in Flanders and number two in Wallonia.
 Also in 2003, Brazilian singer Eliana covered this song as "Meu Cachorrinho (Chihuahua)" and released as a single, with new lyrics written in Portuguese.

 In December 2004, "Chihuahua" was covered by Cantopop singer Joey Yung.
 In 2005, Greek band Candy Girls recorded a Greek version of the song.
-In 2008, the Belgian child trio Dalton Sisters covered the song in Dutch for the Dutch version of Beverly Hills Chihuahua.
+In 2008, the Belgian child group Dalton Sisters covered the song in Dutch for the Dutch version of Beverly Hills Chihuahua.

-In 2004, Doraemon and the Gang covered this song with the same lyrics as the original, and put it on the disc with the same name.
-The difference in the beginning is Doraemon saying "Shizuka, Giant, Nobita, Suneo, Let's dance!"